Zone: 3 to 8

 It is also a host plant for the Columbine Duskywing.
 However, if you are limited in space, Aquilegia would not be your first choice for a bee and butterfly garden.

 The plant can tolerate full sun, but it grows and looks better where there is a decent amount of shade.
 It can tolerate clay, but probably does better in a sandy soil.
 The native plant is superior to the small cultivars, which have less visual impact and seem to be less attractive to wildlife.
 You should expect to see columbine leaf miners which leave white tunnels in the leaves as the growing season progresses.
 Native columbines will remain healthy despite the noticeable damage.These plants reseed themselves easily and are easy to grow.
+Pull out any unwanted seedlings in their first year to prevent a deep taproot from developing.
 The individual flowers of Columbines are exquisite and therefore these plants deserve a place in every woodland garden.